Ludeme/Ludii/Common/lib/gnu/README-idea-devel.txt

                       files, but should contain the directory that does.
                         Example: C:/Users/reden/Documents/Trove
   - TROVE_VCS_ROOT  - Directory within TROVE_TOP_LEVEL that contains
                       the CVS files.
-This should be an absoulte path.
+This should be an absolute path.
                         Example: C:/Users/reden/Documents/Trove/working
   - TROVE_JDK_NAME  - Name of the JDK for Trove to use.
                         Example: 1.6.0_17